maindconsultingservices/Referraly-backend/README.md

 - **Purpose**: A boolean flag to enable or disable the use of shared affiliate IDs.
 - **Usage**: Throughout the application where affiliate IDs are generated or used.
 - **Example**: `SHARED_AFFILIATE_IDS=true`
-- **Why it's used**: To easily switch between shared affiliate IDs and individual user affiliate IDs, providing flexibility in the affiliate system.
+- **Why it's used**: To control the affiliate ID generation strategy.

-### ADMIN_USERS

-- **Purpose**: A comma-separated list of email addresses for users who should have admin privileges.
-- **Usage**: In the user registration process (`/api/users/register`).
-- **Example**: `ADMIN_USERS=admin@example.com,superuser@example.com`
+- **Detailed explanation**:
-- **Why it's used**: To automatically assign admin roles to specific users upon registration, simplifying the admin user creation process.
+  - When set to "true" (initial setup): All users share 5 master affiliate IDs (one per program).
+This simplifies the system for the first iterations of the app, reducing complexity and API calls to affiliate programs.
+  - When set to "false" (future implementation): The system will generate unique affiliate IDs for each user-program combination.
+This more advanced setup allows for better tracking and potentially higher commissions but requires integration with each affiliate program's API.

 ### AFFILIATE_ID_1 to AFFILIATE_ID_5

-- **Purpose**: These variables store the actual affiliate IDs for each of the five affiliate programs.
+- **Purpose**: These variables store the master affiliate IDs for each of the five affiliate programs.
-- **Usage**: When generating external affiliate IDs and in affiliate-related operations.
+- **Usage**: When `SHARED_AFFILIATE_IDS` is set to "true", these IDs are used for all users across the platform.
 - **Example**:
   ```
   AFFILIATE_ID_1=aff_123456